vert-x/vert-x.github.io/docs_md/core_manual_java.md

 Beside unlisten a Multicast address it's also possible to just block multicast for a specific sender address.

-Be aware this only work on some Operation Systems and kernel version.
-So please check the Operation System documentation if it's supported.
+Be aware this only work on some Operating Systems and kernel versions.
+So please check the Operating System documentation if it's supported.

 This an expert feature.